-Course Prerequisite: French 30 or FREN 112 or consent of the Department.
-This course is generally not open to students with extensive immersion experience or native or near native proficiency in French.
-Please note that students must register in the course recommended by the placement test (unless they have received the coordinator's permission) to guarantee that they will obtain credits for the course.
-This course is designed to help students reach the B1.1 level of the Common European Framework of Reference for Languages.
+Course Prerequisite: FREN 150 or FREN 212 or consent of Department.
+Please note that new students must register in the course recommended by the placement test (unless they have received the coordinator's permission) to guarantee that they will obtain credits for the course.
+Students with a French immersion background must meet with the coordinator for an assessment of their writing and speaking skills and may be required to move up into content classes despite the results of the online placement test.
+This course is designed to help students reach the B2.1 level of the Common European Framework of Reference for Languages.